Preventive Medicine:

 Consider a personalized ID tag and Microchipping

-We make sure you get started using heartworm prevention if your kitten will be outside.
+Get started using heartworm prevention if your kitten will be outside in areas of the country where heartworm disease is prevalent.

 I dispense a free sample of Science Diet T-D to be given as treats as an aid for removing any remaining baby teeth.
 Other vets use other products.